BitJag/windows-cygwin-rmvlib-install-scripts/README.md

 # Introduction
 These scripts were put together to make building and installing a specific Atari Jaguar development environment more conveinient.
 They were also created as way of retracing my steps in the future in case I need to build/install a specific tool or application included in these scripts.

 There are no guarantees provided when you use this script.
-These scripts will probably break and cease to work as packages update or disappear from the Ubuntu repositories over time.
-Or build processes and source files for tools/applications change.
+These scripts will probably break and cease to work as packages update or links to downloads change or disappear over time.

 The only updates you can expect from me for these scripts are if and when I feel that I need to update them, but feel free to leave an issue in the tracker.
 I will do my best to help.
 Or, feel free to alter the script for your own needs.